-The clinic in school is located on the ground floor near the nursery and reception classrooms.
-The clinic is open between 7.15am and 4pm.
-We have two full time nurses, Nurse Alex Welsh and Nurse Meschiel Taquil, both nurses are fully qualified and licensed.
+The clinic in school is located on the ground floor near the KG classrooms.
+The clinic is open between 7.45 am and 4pm.
+We have two fully qualified and licensed nurses on site.
 Students can come to the clinic to see the nurses regarding any sickness, injury or other health related problem but they do need to inform their teacher before they attend.
-Reception and nursery students are brought by their teacher or teaching assistant.
+Lower Junior and KG students are brought along by their teaching assistant.
 Parents are informed by email of any medication given in school.
-If students need to go home due to illness the nurse will contact the parents by phone and we will keep the student in the clinic where we can observe them.
-The nurses also carry out all the childhood immunisations as per the Omani schedule in Grade 1 and 6 and medical checks in grade 1,4 and 7 in accordance with the Ministry of Health guidelines.
-Parents will be informed by email or letter before any immunisations or medicals are carried out.
+If students need to go home due to illness the nurse will contact the parents by phone and we will keep the student in the clinic where we can observe them until you arrive.
+The nurses also carry out all the childhood immunisations as per the Omani schedule in Grade 1 and 6 and medical checks in Grade 1,4 and 7 in accordance with the Ministry of Health guidelines.
+Parents will be informed by email or letter requesting consent before any immunisations or medicals are carried out.
 We keep up to date records of all immunisations and medical checks in the clinic.
-In addition to clinical duties the nurses the nurses assist the teachers with PHSE lessons, teaching the students about healthy lifestyles, how infection spreads and handwashing.
-The older students have lessons about puberty and alcohol/smoking/substance awareness.
-We welcome parents to visit the clinic to speak to us if they have any concerns about their children at all

 School Nurse Role

 The Clinic is open during all school hours and a Registered Nurse is always on duty.
 The School Nurse’s responsibilities include: